Watch the gameplay trailer for ‘LEGO Star Wars: The Skywalker Saga’

 A deluxe edition of the game will also be available, offering extra character packs from spin-off media in the Star Wars universe, such as Rogue One: A Star Wars Story and The Mandalorian.
 Physical edition owners will also receive a Luke Skywalker with blue milk minifigure.

-Star Wars Squadrons recently dropped a new trailer, diving into the single-player missions players will be able to undertake when the game launches later this year.
+EA recently released a new trailer for Star Wars Squadrons, diving into the single-player missions players will be able to undertake when the game launches later this year.